virtualZOB/refs/docs/references/alias_cmd_ref.md

 # Alias Command Reference
 The following is a description of vZOB Alias commands available.

+You may practice the use of these commands [HERE](https://refs.clevelandcenter.org/references/alias-practice/).

 These commands are specific to the vZOB facility and this document will not cover alias commands that are built-in to the CRC software; For CRC-Specific commands, please reference the CRC manual found [HERE](https://crc.virtualnas.net/docs/#/). vZOB only supports the use of CRC; All other programs will not be explained via this document.